 I must confess that, on some sunny days,

-and blue a sky,
+and a blue sky,

 looking for the lost realms of Paradise.

-Scheduled for publication in the Sept-Oct.
+Published in the Sept-Oct.
 2017 issue of Indiana Voice Journal.

 This poem, and all others at this blog, authored by Edilson Afonso Ferreira ©